kennolot/CTF-pi/5.networking_problems/ctfpi5_0/README.md

 ### Prerequisites

-Raspberry Pi powered on.
-Preferably running Raspberry Pi OS.

-Raspi connected to your router via wireless or cable

-Laptop or Desktop PC to be used for scanning the network.

-Install wireshark onto your laptop/PC
+Install wireshark onto your main computer.

 !!
-Make sure you are on the same interface as the Raspberry.
-If Raspberry is connected to WiFi, then should your host machine too !!
+Make sure your main computer is on the same network as the Raspberry !!

+Your Raspberry Pi has remote connection set up via Raspberry Pi Connect or VNC.

+Have cloned this `CTF-pi` repository and are inside the `ctfpi5_0` directory.

+`docker compose` works.

 ### Objective